jackspaniel/yukon/README.md

 $ node demoServer
 ```
 ## To Do
 1. Consider using apiSim approach for any non REST data gathering.
-IE - node wraps any request to say Mongo, in an API call and uses itself as the API server.
+IE - node wraps any request to say Mongo, in just another nodule whose route is API call.
+So node is using itself as the API server and the nodule is going out to mongo or whatever async data source desired.
 This would be huge for code clarity, as the yukon app would never have to worry about connecting to anything other than a REST API.
 Also this would make it trivially simple to split the data gathtering client and web client onto different servers - as the api server url would just be a config property.
 Big question - is there a lot of performance overheard to node making an REST http call to itself?
 Is the perf hit worth it for code clarity and flexiblity?
 2. Reconsider stub behavior for parallel-api.
 Should all stubs move to apiSim behavior?
 What about brand new nodules where nothing is known about the API yet?

 ## Features for future consideration